TDStrasser/KookaBlockly-Reference/docs/source/loops.rst

 * **continue with next iteration** stops the current iteration and jumps back to the top of the loop and will run again if the loop allows it.

-The usual way to use this block is in an **If-Do** block where breaking a loop is subject to a logical test.
+The usual way to use this block is in an **If-Do** block where breaking a loop is subject to a logical test as in :numref:`loopbreakexample`.

+.. _loopbreakexample:
 .. figure:: images/loops-breakout-example.png
    :width: 400
    :align: center

    The Loop Breakout / Continue used in a loop

+.. _loopbreakwarning:
 .. figure:: images/loops-breakout-warning.png
    :height: 120
    :align: center